 (2) the duty of Trustee to act solely in the best interests of Trust beneficiaries.

 (d) Trustee shall have the right, in its sole discretion, to delegate its investment responsibility to an investment manager who may be an affiliate of Trustee.
 In the event Trustee shall exercise this right, Trustee shall remain, at all times responsible for the acts of such investment manager.
-Trustee shall have the right to purchase one or more insurance policies or annuities to fund the Payments.

 Section 4.
 Disposition of Income.

-During the term of this Trust, all income received by the Trust, net of expenses, taxes and Payments, shall be accumulated and reinvested and added to principal whenever convenient.
+During the term of this Trust, all income received by the Trust, net of expenses, taxes and Payments under Section 2 of this Trust, shall be accumulated and reinvested and added to principal whenever convenient.

 Section 5.
 Accounting by Trustee.